BryceCanyonCounty/bcc-stables/README.md

 This is a "work in progress" and an open project.
 If you would like to contribute please submit a PR.

 #### Description
 Stables script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
-There are 6 stables configured, more stable locations may be added using the `config.lua` file.
+Using the 7 original stable locations from the game.
+More stable locations may be added using the `config.lua` file.

 #### Features
 - Buy and sell horses through the stables